1 Corinthians 6

 The believers in Corinth have been living as though they are their own gods, completely in charge of their lives and what they do with them.
 Paul lovingly corrects his friends here by reminding them that they are not their own masters, that they aren’t entitled to do whatever they want.
 He says that God, who purchased their lives with His son’s blood, is their new master and that they are to honor Him by the way they live.

 God’s heart hasn’t changed on this issue today, either.
 The same is still true for us–when we become Christians, God adopts us into His family.
 He purchased us with His son’s death on the cross.
 We belong to Him; He cares about how we live with the lives He gave us.
 We are to live each day as though He is living through us.
-Make fun of it all you want, but we really should ask ourselves the question, “What would Jesus do?” all day, every day.
+It may sound cliche, but we really should ask ourselves the question, “What would Jesus do?” all day, every day.
 How would Jesus respond to a conversation full of gossip at work?
 What would Jesus say to the homeless man on the street?
 What would it look like if Jesus were at home with your kids today?
 Because the truth is, He is there… in you.

 Questions